-Matthew Patrick meets Lesley Chandra, head chef at The French Café.
+Matthew Patrick meets Lesley Chandra, head chef at Sid at The French Café.

 For many years the only pass that interested Lesley Chandra was on the rugby field.
 That changed when, ready for a real-world challenge, he left school aged 15 and stepped into his first restaurant kitchen.
 Getting his start as a dishwasher, it wasn’t long before he moved onto the tools, finding that the buzz of service more than equals the excitement of game day.
 “There’s just something about the thrill of service, the energy – it’s intense and I love that.
 I thrive under pressure in a high-energy environment and I found that in the kitchen,” he says.
 “I’d never considered cheffing as a career but when I did start working in a restaurant and found I had a passion for it, I focussed like I never had before.
 Food became my life.”